Registering for Classes

 Students wishing to drop their ARC are invited to use the contact information found on their ARC's info page to submit their request.
 A directory of ARC info pages can be found here.

 Rather than be graded on the traditional ABCDF scale, students can choose to receive either a passing grade (P) or a non-passing grade (N) in most courses, a C- or higher is required to earn a P grade.
 Neither P’s nor N’s are included in a student’s UO GPA.
 P/N options should be used sparingly, as most classes must be taken graded ABCD to apply toward graduation and major requirements.
+Student can check the grading option for a course in their Registration Dashboard.
+The video below explains how.

 What is Mandatory Attendance?